Unsure of what the CMA certification requirements are to qualify for your Certified Management Accounting Certification?

 Internships and traineeships are fantastic opportunities to dip your toes into the world of finance and accounting if you are unsure about your path.

-Unfortunately, the IMA does not look at these types of employment as the same as being a permanent employee.
+Unfortunately, the IMA does not look at these types of employment the same as being a permanent employee.

 In order to fulfill your CMA experience requirements, you must complete two consecutive years of full-time employment in an approved role OR four consecutive years of part-time, permanent employment (minimum 20 hours per week).